folkghost/comfyui_search_csv/README.md

 1. Download the `search_csv_node.py` file.
 2. Place the file in the `custom_nodes` directory of your ComfyUI installation.
-3. Restart ComfyUI, and the node should appear under the "CSV Nodes" category.
+3. Restart ComfyUI, and the node should appear under the "Util" category.

-## Requirements

-- **ComfyUI**: Ensure you have ComfyUI installed and running on your system.
-- **Python 3.x**: The node is written in Python and requires Python 3 to function correctly.

 ## License